 Rancho El Rio is 2 hrs from the Liberia airport and 2.5 hrs from the San Jose airport.
 It takes 50 mins to get to Monteverde.
 It is an hour away from a lovely beach, Playa Dona Ana.
 It is close to the tiny rural community of Guacimal.

 In this area of the country people still ride on horse-back to work and get around, use oxen to cart things from place to place and raise cattle... this is the real Costa Rica.
 There is a tiny restaurant-bar nearby or you can drive 3 km. to a much larger restaurant at the intersection of route 606 and 605.
 But you can just bring all your food in for the duration of your stay and cook onsite or purchase home-made meals.
 The kitchen is fully equipped.
 You can also buy lots of organic dairy products right from the people living nearby, eggs, and many other produce, not to mention eat from what is available at the Rancho.
-We provide you with free organic coffee during your stay as we are coffee producers in Monteverde.
+We provide you with free organic coffee for the first morning of your stay as we are coffee producers in Monteverde and want to make sure you have an awesome start to your first morning with us!
+If you want to purchase more organic coffee for your stay or to take home, you can order it through our food order form via email.

 Remodeled to suit and accommodate the needs of the handicapped, the house is spacious and all on one level.